 Paris.
 Brenda and Maggie are in an outdoor cafe, sharing a bite to eat.
 Brenda tells her that she's concerned about all the time Donna's been spending modelling at Pierre's bogus photo shoots.
-Maggie still thinks there's something sleazy going on between Donna and Pierre, but Brenda insists that Donna is devoted to her boyfriend, as well as her eternal virginity.
-Maggie says if that's really true, and Donna continues to hang out with Pierre so much, then she's about to get a rude awakening...because at some point he's going to want her to take her clothes off.
+Maggie still thinks there's something sleazy going on between Donna and Pierre, but Brenda insists that Donna is devoted to her boyfriend, along with her sainted virginity.
+Maggie says if that's really true, and Donna continues to hang out with Pierre so much, then she's about to get a rude awakening...'cause at some point he's going to want her to take her clothes off.
 Ew.
 During this scene, Maggie has been smoking a cigarette, and an intrigued Brenda asks her if she can bum one.
 She lights up, takes a few puffs, coughs, and tells Maggie it's really good.
+LOL.

 Late that night, Donna sneaks back to the hotel.
 The commotion awakens Brenda, so Donna tells her the exciting news that she was offered a multi-year modelling contract.
 Unfortunately, however, the document is written entirely in French, so the dumbass doesn't know for certain what's actually in it.
 Pierre told her that he wants her to sign with an agency, so she's planning to drop out of high school and stay in Paris while she pursues a modelling career.
 Brenda tells her she thinks that's a stupid idea, but Donna's too tired to discuss it further.
 She climbs into bed and tells Brenda they can talk about it more in the morning.

 Beverly Hills Beach Club.
 Brooke runs into Brandon and gripes at him for not calling her last night.
-She boldly invites him to take a drive up the coast, and he just blushes like a schoolgirl and laughs nervously.
-He tells her that Steve is his best friend and that he (Steve) is very smitten with her.
-She shrugs and tells him that she isn't into Steve at all, and has made it perfectly clear to the oaf that she has no interest in dating him.
+She boldly invites him to take a drive up the coast, and he just blushes like a schoolgirl and does his nervous laugh.
+He tells her that Steve is his best friend and is very smitten with her - but she just shrugs and tells him that she isn't into Steve at all and has made it perfectly clear to the oaf that she has no interest in dating him.
 Ever.
 Brandon looks thoughtful as he mulls it over...and after about three seconds, he agrees to go for a drive with her.

 Cabana.
 Kelly accidentally walks in on David and Nikki kissing.
 She flashes David a pissed off look, grabs a couple of things near the door, and storms out.
 David extricates himself from Nikki and runs after Kelly to explain.
 Kelly tells him that Nikki is nothing more than a tramp, and David weakly explains his infidelity by telling her that Nikki thinks he's sexy.
 Kelly snaps that monogamy is what's sexy, and that he's got a lot to learn about women.

 Once they're alone, Pierre offers Donna some food and wine, but she declines.
-She thanks him for throwing the party and tells him that he makes her feel beautiful when he photographs her.
-He, in turn, feeds her a schmaltzy line about how she's on the brink of womanhood and that he's honored to witness it.
-He then moves closer and starts caressing her face, but she backs away and tells him she has a boyfriend...and reminds him that he has a wife.
-God - this interaction is so nauseating on so many levels.
+She thanks him for throwing the party and tells him that he makes her feel beautiful when he photographs her...and he feeds her a schmaltzy line about how she's on the brink of womanhood and that he's honored to witness it.
+He then moves closer and starts caressing her face, but she backs away and tells him she has a boyfriend and reminds him that he has a wife.
+This gross interaction is so nauseating on so many levels.
 Pierre continues his caressing, so she barks at him to stop.
-He then tells her that she needs to read “between the lines” of the contract...which I found funny because Donna doesn't know enough French to read the actual lines of the contract.
+He then tells her that she needs to read "between the lines" of the contract...which I found funny 'cause Donna doesn't know enough French to read the actual lines of the contract.
 When Pierre realizes that he and Donna are not going to hit the sheets, he derisively calls her a baby, and Donna responds by sniffling and heading toward the door.
-As a last ditch effort to get into her pants, he warns her not to be stupid and throw everything away.
-As soon as Donna hears the word stupid, she immediately stops in her tracks, turns around, and gives Pierre a weird smile.
+As a last ditch effort to get into her pants, he warns her not to be stupid and throw everything away...and as soon as Donna hears the word stupid, she stops in her tracks, turns around, and gives Pierre a weird smile.
 She slowly walks toward him...and the scene abruptly ends.

 Donna returns to the hotel the following morning.
 Brenda apologizes for her cunty behavior the previous night, and Donna tells her about Pierre making a pass at her.
-She gleefully adds that she threw red wine on him.
-She sighs and tells Brenda that she's now going to have to go back to being ordinary Donna Martin.
+She gleefully adds that she threw red wine on him, but then sighs and says she's now going to have to go back to being ordinary Donna Martin.
 Brenda lays on the bullcack about how Donna's not ordinary at all...she's unusual.
-She also tells Donna that she's come so far since first arriving in Paris.
+Er, OK.
+She also compliments her on how far she's come since first arriving in Paris.
 She has?
 To me she seems just as numb-brained as she always did.
-Donna thanks Brenda in French for her kind words, and gives her a hug.
+Donna thanks Brenda in French for her kind words and gives her a hug.

 Beverly Hills Beach Club.
 Steve and Brooke are playing in the final game of the tournament.
 Steve is very grumpy and screws up a few plays, and then acts dickish toward Brooke when she urges him to concentrate.
 Brandon, who's watching the game from the bleachers, correctly assumes that Steve is sulking because of Brooke being more into him.
 During a break in the game, Brandon goes over to Steve and tells him that no girl is worth deliberately losing a volleyball game for.
 Steve acts all pissy until Brandon offers to stop seeing Brooke if really upsets him so much, so Steve gives in and tells him it's OK if he continues to date Brooke.
-He moans about how girls always like Brandon more than they like him.
-Unable to argue that point, Brandon encourages him to go back onto the volleyball court and do his best to win.
-Steve somehow manages to pump himself up and gets back in the game with steely determination to beat the other team.
+He moans about how girls always like Brandon more than they like him...and, unable to deny his dreaminess, Brandon encourages him to go back onto the volleyball court and do his best to win.
+Steve somehow manages to pump himself up, and gets back in the game with steely determination to beat the other team.
 Brooke is thrilled that he has regained his focus...and soon they're doing much better - and win!
 Everyone congratulates them, and Brooke walks over to Brandon so the two of them can smooch.
-Steve forces himself to be a good sport about it, and tells them that he's A-OK with them hooking up.
-They all shake hands.
+Steve forces himself to be a good sport about it, and tells them he's A-OK with them hooking up.

 The scene then cuts to Kelly and Dylan.
 She teases him by calling him Pokey, and tells him how great the summer is turning out to be.
 When she quotes a line from Casablanca, they edge closer and stare at each other longingly.